MolSSI-Education/cpp_programming/01-04-homework1.md

 1. Why did they choose the MSSE degree?
 1. What is one thing the two of you have in common?

 You have been added as a collaborator to a repository.
 Follow the instructions on the sample blog to make your first update and submit a pull request.
-Everyone should submit an author profile and add a blog post.
+Everyone add a blog post.

 ## Prep for Tomorrow